 My adventures in corn didn’t end there.
 My dad took us out of town a lot on the weekends and I started to notice people selling corn on the side of the road in their trucks.
 Before that, I had the notion that food just magically appeared via food fairies in supermarkets to be bought and had no idea that farmers existed – boy was that an eye opener for me.
 Mom and dad bought some corn from the farmer and served it for dinner that night, and holy moly bejebus that was the best corn I have ever tasted – this stuff was sweeter than candy.
 I never turned back to canned corn since.

 Now that I live closer the the farms, I do like to buy my corn locally at the farms and it’s something that I almost always have in the summer time so I like to get creative with it and have it many different ways.

-One of my favourite ways to enjoy it is to have it Mexican elote style – Grilled with cotija cheese, mayo and lime with a bit of cayenne.
+One of my favorite ways to enjoy it is to have it Mexican elote style – Grilled with cotija cheese, mayo and lime with a bit of cayenne.
 So when I discovered Korean corn cheese I was intrigued.
-Another way to make my favourite dish even MORE cheesier?
+Another way to make my favorite dish even MORE cheesier?
 I won’t fight that.

 This recipe is definitely not for the faint of heart.
 It is super heavy and greasy but it was meant to be a snack for drinking so it makes sense!

 For this corn cheese, recipe, almost all these ingredients can be found at your local grocery store.

 If you can’t find cotija cheese, which you can typically find at a Latin supermarket – you can substitute feta in it’s place in a pinch.